SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page.md

 4. Open **package-solution.json** from the **config** folder.

-  The `package-solution.json` defines the package metadata as shown in the following code:
+  The **package-solution.json** file defines the package metadata as shown in the following code:

   ```json
   {